ksv-vc/postbote/README.md

   <img alt="Postbote" src="./assets/banner-root.png">
 </picture>

+### :triangular_flag_on_post: Quick Note

+This tool is in heavy development right now, since it has just started.
+Please be sure, that **even minor releases can include breaking changes.**

+If you want to contribute, please have a glimpse at [the issues](https://github.com/ksv-vc/postbote/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).

 ## What is `postbote`?

 Postbote features a whole range of tools for easier development of email